Current Offers as of Spring 2025

 Nickel, silver and gold mounted violin bows:

-We also carry various nickel mounted violin bows ranging in price from $500 to $700;
+We carry various nickel mounted violin bows ranging in price from $500 to $700

 Violin bows over $4,000: